flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     The Honeycomb Bravo Throttle Quadrant does not have a real reverser on axis but emulates this by using a button when pulled back into the reverser position.

-    This makes configuration a bit awkward because Microsoft Flight Simulator is not capable to directly use this setup for a realistic reverser functionality.
+    This makes configuration a bit awkward because Microsoft Flight Simulator is incapable to directly use this setup for a realistic reverser functionality.

-    To realistically use the reverser the pilot would lift the reverser lever and the pull the throttle back into the reverser range of the throttle axis.
+    To realistically use the reverser, the pilot would lift the reverser lever and the pull the throttle back into the reverser range of the throttle axis.

     There is however a way to simulate this with MSFS and the FlyByWire Throttle Calibration as described below.